 - Introspective Meditation: Also known as analytical meditation, this practice uses a state of focus to actively investigate a question or concept.
 Instead of just observing the mind, you use it as a tool to deconstruct beliefs and arrive at a deeper understanding.

 - Vipassana and Zazen: These are disciplined forms of Buddhist meditation.
-Vipassana is a rigorous insight practice, while Zazen is the formal seated meditation at the heart of Zen practice, often involving precise posture and breath-counting.
+Vipassana is the rigorous, traditional insight practice from which modern secular mindfulness was adapted, focusing on the impermanence of sensation.
+Meanwhile, zazen is the formal seated meditation at the heart of Zen practice, often involving precise posture and breath-counting.

 Choosing the Right Practice